 If the egg is not fertilized, progesterone and estrogen levels fall.
 Once this decrease occurs, the uterus sheds its lining, resulting in a period.
 Some women are more sensitive to these changes in hormones and will experience PMS and/or PMDD symptoms.

 Thankfully, oral contraceptives can help decrease the severity of symptoms.
 Birth control pills help to regulate hormones so that women are not subjected to sudden fluctuations that decrease their quality of life.

 Before starting birth control, it is necessary to consult a doctor in order to determine which type is best for you.
 In terms of regulating your mood, the IUD and the mini pill are great options, as they contain a low level of hormones.

 Taking a continuous pill that allows you to skip your period may also help reduce mood swings by preventing the hormone fluctuation that comes with a period.

 How does the pill change hormone cycles?

-Finally, the pill is given as a placebo for the final week of the cycle, inducing a period.
+Some pill packs include placebo pills that are taken during the final week of a cycle to induce a bleed.
 This is referred to as withdrawal bleeding because it is the body’s reaction to a loss of hormones.
-With a steady dose of hormones via the pill, women won’t experience intense hormone fluctuations.
+When the placebo pills are not taken, hormones remain steady.

-Women with a history of depression have a slight chance of experiencing worse moods when taking an oral contraceptive.
-It’s crucial that women let their doctors know if they have a history of depression before trying the pill or switching contraceptives.
+Women with a history of depression may have a slight chance of experiencing mood swings when taking an oral contraceptive.
+For this reason, it is crucial that women let their doctors know if they have a history of depression before trying the pill or switching contraceptives.

-The views expressed in this article intend to inform and induce conversation.
+Disclaimer: The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.